 In January 2020, the U.S. Department of Health and Human Services (HHS) issued a Public Health Emergency (PHE) due to the spread of Covid-19 in the United States.
 During the PHE, the annual renewal process and most Medicaid terminations have been suspended.
-While the Department of Health and Human Services renewed the PHE on October 13, 2022, the federal Public Health Emergency will end in the coming months.
-Once the PHE ends, state and federal law will require TennCare to resume terminations and begin the renewal process.
+On December 23, 2022, Congress set April 1, 2023 as the end of the continuous enrollment requirement and the beginning of Medicaid and Children’s Health Insurance Program, or CHIP, renewals.
+State and federal law will require TennCare to resume the renewal process.

-TennCare is planning and preparing for this “unwinding” from the Public Health Emergency, so that those eligible for TennCare and CoverKids can renew their coverage as easily as possible.
+TennCare is planning and preparing so those eligible for TennCare and CoverKids can renew their coverage as easily as possible.
 Renewals, also called redeterminations or recertifications, are required by the federal government to check whether TennCare and CoverKids members are still eligible or if their coverage should be changed.
 Renewals usually occur every year to ensure members meet the eligibility rules so that TennCare can continue to serve Tennesseans eligible under the law.
-While this is a normal activity, all Medicaid agencies have significantly increased the number of people enrolled since the pandemic began, without redetermining eligibility for most enrollees.
+While this is a normal activity, all Medicaid agencies have significantly increased the number of people enrolled since the pandemic began without redetermining eligibility for most enrollees.

-To ensure that all eligible TennCare and CoverKids members will not risk a gap in coverage, TennCare has been planning and preparing for the eventual unwinding.
+To ensure that all eligible TennCare and CoverKids members will not risk a gap in coverage, TennCare has been planning and preparing for the eventual continuation of renewals.

 TennCare Unwinding Plan

-As we prepare for the unwinding, we want to keep our members informed to prevent a gap in their health care coverage.
+As we prepare for the renewal process, we want to keep our members informed to prevent a gap in their healthcare coverage.
 We are working with our health plans (Managed Care Organizations), community partners, and TennCare providers to ensure that members receive accurate information during this time.
 Our approach is informed by Center for Medicare & Medicaid Services (CMS) guidance.